markshannon/pattern-matching/precise_semantics.rst

 It is not meant as a full proposal for pattern matching for Python, as the syntax is designed for clarity, not elegance or ease of use.
 However, it is a necessary proposal, as the other proposals for pattern matching are imprecise, fragile and not implemented efficiently.
-This propsal is precise, robust, and describes how it can be implemented efficiently.
+This propsal is precise, robust, and describes how pattern matching can be implemented efficiently.

 This proposal shows that it is feasible to have a specification for pattern matching that has well defined semantics, can be implemented efficiently and builds on existing concepts in Python, such as special methods.